bouchardgis/bouchardgis.github.io/index.md

 ## Summary

-Experienced GIS Technologist with over 10 years of IT experience.
-Skills include computer networking, analytical thinking and creative problem solving.
+Experienced Technologist with over 10 years of experience in engineering technology and IT.
+Known for excellent analytical thinking and creative problem solving.
 Able to apply customer service concepts to IT to improve user experience for clients, employees and administration.
-I strive to make a positive difference for those in need, by solving complex problems with novel, efficient solutions.
+I strive to make a positive difference with technology, by solving complex problems with novel, efficient solutions.

 This page contains GIS and coding samples created in recent years - ranging from scripts to maps produced, as well as screencaptures of prior apps.